RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 ### Download Rituals and Practices

-Topics: Like getting a concert ticket months in advance, the line of ticket purchase for assigned seatings.
+Topics: Like getting a concert ticket months in advance, the line of ticket purchase for assigned seating.
 Season seat passes for sports stadiums.
 Downloading large files.

 https://old.reddit.com/r/pcmasterrace/comments/1mv7qkq/no_wifi_at_home_how_to_download_heavy_games/